instantlinux/docker-tools/images/mythtv-backend/README.md

 You probably need to configure XMLTV in place of the old mythfilldatabase method used to fetch listings from [Schedules Direct](https://www.schedulesdirect.org/).
 See the documentation [Setup Video Sources](https://www.mythtv.org/wiki/Setup_Video_Sources).
 This image includes the required packages but does not automate setup.
 It's beyond scope of this document to describe the process fully but here are some of the required steps:

-* Go into mythtv-setup, find your video source(s) and change the listings grabber to the new Schedules Direct xmltv setting for your location; make note of the video source name you're using and set a variable FILENAME to match
+* Go into setupwizard, find your video source(s) and change the listings grabber to the new Schedules Direct xmltv setting for your location; make note of the video source name you're using and set a variable FILENAME to match
 * Invoke a channel-scan
 * Have your Schedules Direct username and password ready and invoke from a command shell inside the container:
 ```